- Chief, Social Work Department

 Jennifer Davies Hendricks received a BA in Psychology from University of North Carolina, Chapel Hill, in 1986 and a Masters in Social Work from Florida State University, Tallahassee in 1989.
 Much of her career has been in the acute medical rehabilitation area serving as a social worker, case manager and then in management.
 Ms. Hendricks joined the NIH Clinical Center Social Work Department in 2011 working with individuals and their caregivers receiving treatment through several bone marrow transplant teams.

-Ms. Meisenberg earned her MSW from the University of Maryland School of Social Work in 2012.
+Ms. Hunter earned her MSW from the University of Maryland School of Social Work in 2012.
 She also earned her drug and alcohol counseling licensure in March of 2019.
-Prior to joining the NIH, Ms. Meisenberg worked in Baltimore City, treating patients with substance abuse and mental health disorders.
-Prior to joining the NIH SWD in 2020, she worked in Washington DC at GW Hospital with psychiatric patients.
+Prior to joining the NIH, Ms. Hunter worked in Baltimore City, treating patients with substance abuse and mental health disorders.
+Prior to joining the NIH SWD in 2020, she worked in Washington, DC at George Washington Hospital with psychiatric patients.

-Mary (Beth) Morrow received her BSW from Regis College and her MSW from the University of Alabama’s School of Social Work.
-She has over 19 years of experience as a medical social worker.
-She worked at the NIH Clinical Center in 2004-2007 and returned to the NIH Clinical Center Department of Social Work in 2020.
-She has worked in several community hospitals and a skilled nursing facility in the DC area.
-She works primarily with adult oncology patients enrolled in research protocols through the National Cancer Institute.
+Mary (Beth) Morrow received her BSW from Regis College outside of Boston in 1997 and her MSW from the University of Alabama’s School of Social Work in 1998.
+She has over 20 years of experience as a medical social worker.
+She worked previously at the NIH Clinical Center from 2004-2007 and she returned to the NIH Clinical Center Department of Social Work in 2020.
+She has worked in several community hospitals and served as the social work supervisor for a skilled nursing facility in the DC area.
+She has broad range of medical social work experience but has focused her work on social work practice in oncology and geriatrics.
+She works primarily with adult oncology patients enrolled in research protocols through the National Cancer Institute here at the Clinical Center.

-Ms. Patricia Prince is a graduate of the National Catholic School of Social Service who has been with the NIH Clinical Center since 2002.
-She has done numerous national and international scientific presentations and peer reviewed publications in process related to her research on Spiritual Well Being in Hispanic and non-Hispanic Survivors of Allogeneic Hematopoietic Stem Cell Transplantation.
+Ms. Patricia Prince earned a BA from Boston College, a M. ED from Boston University and a MSW from The Catholic University of America’s National Catholic School of Social Service.
+She has been with the NIH Clinical Center since 2002 serving hematology and transplant patients who are participating on protocols with the National Heart, Lung & Blood Institute.
+She has provided numerous national and international scientific presentations and peer reviewed publications related to her research on Spiritual Well Being in Hispanic and non-Hispanic Survivors of Allogeneic Hematopoietic Stem Cell Transplantation and distress screening for oncology patients.

 Ms. Stearn received a Master of Social Work from Catholic University, National Catholic School of Social Service.
 She has worked as a clinical social worker with the Clinical Center since 2015.
 She works with patients enrolled on protocols with several branches of the National Cancer Institute and with the Hematology Branch of the National, Heart Lung, and Blood Institute.